Indefinite Leave to Remain

 In addition to meeting the requirements, applicants may be required to submit the following documents:

-A main applicant’s partner and children under the age of 18 (their dependants) can apply on the same form as the main applicant if they are eligible.
+A main applicant’s partner and children under the age of 18 (their dependents) can apply on the same form as the main applicant if they are eligible.

 A partner is eligible if: